 6. Use Software

 From simple timers to advanced time tracking software, you can use whichever suits your needs to effectively manage your time.
+This is one of the best productivity methods to improve performance that most professionals use.

 Time Management Styles You Need to Know About